lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 The following use cases are supported:

-- Single Attester, which only distributes Evidence without any certificate chains, i.e. the Verifier is assumed to be in possession of the certificate chain already or there is no certificate chain.
+1 Single Attester, which only distributes Evidence without any certificate chains, i.e. the Verifier is assumed to be in possession of the certificate chain already or there is no certificate chain.
 As a result a single EvidenceBundle is included in a CSR that contains a single EvidenceStatement without the CertificateAlternatives structure.

-- A single attester, which shares Evidence together with a certificate chain.
+2 A single Attester, which shares Evidence together with a certificate chain.
 The CSR conveys a single EvidenceBundle with a single EvidenceStatement and a single CertificateAlternatives structure.

-- In a Composite Device, which contains multiple Attesters, a collection of Evidence statements is obtained.
+3 In a Composite Device, which contains multiple Attesters, a collection of Evidence statements is obtained.
 Imagine that each Attester returns its Evidence together with a certificate chain.
 As a result, multiple EvidenceBundle structures, each carrying an EvidenceStatement and the corresponding CertificateAlternative structure with the